 Hours of Work and Allowances: 37 hour working week

-Required Hours Allowance: This role requires regularly working unpredictable and unsocial hours and be on call to attend their place of work at any time.
-A 17% payment will be paid in addition to your basic pay to recognise this.
+Required Hours Allowance: This role requires regularly working unpredictable and unsocial hours and be on call to attend their place of work at anytime.
+A 15% payment will be paid in addition to your basic pay to recognise this.
 Unsocial hours are those hours outside 0700 - 1900hrs Monday to Friday and include working evening, nights, weekends and Bank / Public holidays.

 The jobholder must be able to fulfil all spoken aspects of the role with confidence in English or (when specified in Wales) Welsh.